-The mission of the Graduate School Student Advisory Board (GSSAB) works with the Graduate School to maintain and improve the quality of graduate education at the University of Alaska Fairbanks and to enrich the academic, professional and social experience of graduate students.
+The mission of the Graduate School Student Advisory Board (GSSAB) is to work with the Graduate School to maintain and improve the quality of graduate education at the University of Alaska Fairbanks and to enrich the academic, professional, and social experience of graduate students.
 The GSSAB brings a comprehensive student voice to the graduate school.

 About the GSSAB

 The GSSAB members will have the opportunity to identify graduate student issues they wish to address as well those of concern to the graduate school.
 Typical areas that the graduate school would like the GSSAB members to provide advice and guidance include the following;